romilly/o-x-o/plan/journal.md

 `game_runner` now working with a `random_player`,and I have started chapter 8.

-I'm also planning a 5-minute guide to RIDE as this will be needed if anyone wants to run a `human_player`.
+I've started a ten-minute guide to RIDE as this will be needed if anyone wants to run a `human_player`.

+## Thursday 24 December 2020

+Good progress yesterday.
+Ch 7 now uses Namespaces, as suggested by Morten.

+Today I will work on Ch 8, change it to use Namespaces, and actually update the bead counts.

+Hopefully I will then see some learning :)

+For now, I will
+1. plot using LibreOffice, and
+1. keep a trained config in a special ws.

+Later I will plot using SharpPlot and use shared files to keep trained config(s).